somaniarushi/me/content/blog/booklist.md

 - Atomic Habits, by James Clear
 - The Inevitable, by Kevin Kelly
 - Originals, by Adam Grant
-- The Art of Community, by Charles Vogl
+- The Art of Community, by Charles Vog
+- MOOCs by Jonathan Haber
+- The Art of Learning by Joshua Waitzkin

 ## Currently Reading
+- Why We Sleep, by Matthew Walker
+- How I Built This, by Guy Raz
-- The First 20 Hours, by Josh Kaufman
+- The Problems of Philosophy, by Bertrand Russell
 - Infinite Powers, by Steven Strocatz
 - Red, White and Royal Blue, by Casey McQuiston
-- The Problems of Philosophy, by Bertrand Russell
-- MOOCs by Jonathan Haber

 A more thorough collection of my reading collection can be found at [goodreads.com/amks](https://goodreads.com/amks).